nthai-resola/agent-development-kit-crash-course/smart-research-assistant/memory-bank/activeContext.md

 - Test fixtures need careful consideration to avoid issues with mocking behavior (as seen with the MockAgent should_fail attribute).
 - The _compensate_for_failed_agents method in OrchestratorAgent turns failures into "successful" responses with compensated content, which should be considered when writing tests.
 - Adding agent logging to the terminal greatly improves transparency, helping users understand the research process and how agents contribute to results.
+- It is important to have a deep understanding of the libraries being used, as incorrect API usage can lead to unexpected errors and failures.